Inreachtach mac Dluthach

 Inreachtach mac Dluthach, 21st King of Uí Maine, died 750.

 Ancestry

 Inreachtach was the son of king Dluthach mac Fithcheallach (died 738).
-His descent from king Cairbre Crom (fl. c.
-556) is given as "Innrachtach, son of Dluthach, son of Oilell, son of Innrechtach, son of Dluthach, son of Fithchellach, son of Dicholla, son of Eoghan Finn, son of Cormac, son of Cairpri Crom."

 Descendants

 He had one recorded son, Ailell mac Inreachtach, who became king, and died c.791/799.

 Reign

 Inreachtach's reign was brief.
 The Annals of the Four Masters note his death sub anno 750 though neither the details or context of the circumstances are given.

 Dynastic ramifications

 His brother, Flaitheamail, was the ancestor of a sept of the dynasty called Clann Flaitheamail.

 His first cousin, Cosgrach, son of Fidhchellach, had as his great-great grandson Flann mac Aedhagan, who was the ancestor of the Clann Mac Aodhagáin (Egan).